Amogh-Kulkarni/Amogh-Kulkarni.github.io/_portfolio/project2.md

 </style>

 <div class="container">
-  # Wave Drag Reduction Analysis

 This project focuses on studying wave drag reduction by varying the leading edge shape of cascade fins in a supersonic flow regime.
 The objective is to optimize the fin design to minimize drag while maintaining aerodynamic efficiency.

   ## Overview:
   <div class="subpart-container">